-The oldest cockroach that has been found was a fossil dating back 280 million years, which means they existed eighty million years before any of the dinosaurs.
+- The oldest cockroach that has been found was a fossil dating back 280 million years.

 - Only about 1% of the insects on earth are actually harmful to people.
 A majority of the insects are actually beneficial and we need them to keep balance on the earth.

 The amazing Bee

 Bees are one of the most beneficial insects.

 They help pollinate plants and flowers that grow our food.

 There is currently a disease that is killing bees and it is believed to be caused by the insecticides produced by a few chemical companies.

 The honeybee has to fly around 43,000 miles to collect enough nectar to create 1 lb. of honey.